Subelliptic estimates from Gromov hyperbolicity: Introduction

 \begin{remark} \ \begin{enumerate} \item Unfortunately the converse to Theorem~\ref{thm:main} is false, see Section~\ref{sec:converse_example}. \item A bounded convex domain has (at least) two other natural metrics: the Kobayashi metric and the Bergman metric.
 By a result of Frankel~\cite{F1991} these are both bi-Lipschitz to the K\"ahler-Einstein metric and hence if one is Gromov hyperbolic, then they all are. \end{enumerate} \end{remark}

+We prove Theorem~\ref{thm:main} by constructing a bounded plurisubharmonic function whose Levi form grows at a certain rate.
+Such functions imply subelliptic estimates by results of Catlin~\cite{C1987} and Straube~\cite{S1997}.
+Catlin's construction of these functions in the finite type case is very involved and so finding alternative approaches to constructing these functions seems desirable.
+The main idea in our construction is to show that analytic and algebraic arguments of McNeal~\cite{M1992, M1994} in the case of convex domains of finite type can be recast as geometric arguments in terms of the intrinsic metrics.
+Another key part in our construction is proving that convex domains whose K\"ahler-Einstein metric is Gromov hyperbolic must be $m$-convex, see Section~\ref{sec:m_convex_vs_gromov}.
+An outline of the proof of Theorem~\ref{thm:main} and a more detailed discussion of prior work can be found in Section~\ref{sec:prior_outline_subelliptic}.

-The primary motivation for Theorem~\ref{thm:main} comes from the deep connections between potential theory and negative curvature, see for instance \cite{A1983,S1983,AS1985,A1987,A1990}.
+One motivation for Theorem~\ref{thm:main} comes from the deep connections between potential theory and negative curvature, see for instance \cite{A1983,S1983,AS1985,A1987,A1990}.
 In particular, techniques from Gromov hyperbolic metric spaces have been used to develop new insights into potential theory on bounded domains in $\Rb^d$, see for instance~\cite[Section 8]{A1987}.
 Based on these results, it seems natural to explore connections between other analytic problems and Gromov hyperbolicity.
-We also note that Catlin's arguments in the finite type case are very involved and so finding alternative approaches for establishing subelliptic estimates is highly desirable.

 Theorem~\ref{thm:main} is a consequence of the following more general result.

 \begin{theorem} (see Section~\ref{sec:pf_of_thm_intersection}) Suppose $\Omega_1,\dots, \Omega_m \subset \Cb^d$ are bounded convex domains and each $(\Omega_j, d_{\Omega_j})$ is Gromov hyperbolic.
 If $\Omega := \cap_{j=1}^m \Omega_j$ is non-empty, then $\Omega$ satisfies a subelliptic estimate. \end{theorem}